kwaldenphd/propublica-compas-lab/README.md

 - What are some of your initial observations or thoughts on these critiques?
 - How do these critiques respond to or engage with the ProPublica investigation?
 - What are some of your takeaways from exploring these critiques?
-- Particularly, how are you thinking about what it looks like to analyze/investigate/hold accountable “black box” tech systems?
+- Particularly, how are you thinking about what it looks like to analyze, investigate, or hold accountable “black box” tech systems?
-- Other thoughts/comments/observations
+- Other comments, questions, observations, etc.

 # Lab Notebook Components